opf/openproject/docs/user-guide/wysiwyg/README.md

 ### Links

-Create hyperlinks by pressing the tool-bar (optionally with some selected text), or by pressing `CTRL+k` to open a popup to enter the link href.
+Create hyperlinks by pressing the tool-bar (optionally with some selected text), or by pressing `CTRL+k` to open a popup to enter the link here.

 ### Widgets and Newlines